azaghal/factorio-beyond-vanilla-qol/README.md

 -   Same reach for mining resources by hand (trees/rocks/ores) as for building ([Far Reach](https://mods.factorio.com/mod/far-reach))

     > Slightly increased reach for mining resources so it matches with the building/interaction reach.
 Makes interaction with trees and rocks slightly less annoying, instead of having to remember every single time that you need to get up-and-personal with them.

+-   Swap back and forth first five and last five items in quickbar for easier access ([Quick Swap](https://mods.factorio.com/mod/QuickSwap))

+    > Swaps the first five аnd last five items in quickbar slots, a bit like vertical cycling of the quickbar.
+Makes those items in positions 6-10 more easily reachable with standard configuration controls (1 through 10 for picking slot from quickbar). **WARNING:** Default control binding is `C`, making it overlap with vanilla game's binding for shooting selected target.
+It is advisable to change the binding for *Shoot selected* to `Shift + Spacebar`.

 ### Logistics